Corrado has surgery for his tumor but goes for a second opinion afterwards.

 Things get a little heated when the conversation turns from books to Noah.
 Carm doesn’t fully believe that their breakup was solely due to Tony’s prejudice.
 An angry Meadow responds, “Don’t drag me into whatever bullshit accomodational pretense you’ve got worked out with daddy.”
-Carmela is curious what Mead means by this, but Meadow does not want to continue the conversation.
-Of course, it’s a difficult subject for Meadow — she herself has been accommodating her father’s criminality for years (and sometimes she has more than just accommodated, she has profited.)
+Carmela is very curious to know what Mead means by this.
+But Meadow does not want to continue the conversation, probably because it’s a difficult subject for her—she herself has also been accommodating her father’s criminality for years (and sometimes she has more than just accommodated, she has profited.)

 Carmela has come to Columbia not only to visit her daughter, but also because she has an appointment with Dean Ross.
 The Dean wines and dines her in his attempt to get a sizable donation from the Soprano family.
-Carmela is ready and willing to make a donation as she is convinced that it would benefit Meadow’s college experience.
-Meadow surely is the first Soprano (and probably the first DeAngelis) to attend an Ivy League university.
-This must be a great point of pride for Carmela, and Dean Ross (himself a second-generation Italian-American) targets her pride in trying to secure a $50,000 gift — he informs her that all donors at that level will have their names inscribed in the black marble “Donors Wall” at the new Student Center.
+Carmela is ready and willing to make a donation as she is convinced that it would benefit and enlarge Meadow’s college experience.
+Meadow is surely the first Soprano (and probably the first DeAngelis) to attend an Ivy League university.
+This must be a great point of pride for Carmela, and Dean Ross (himself a second-generation Italian-American) targets her pride in trying to secure a $50,000 gift—he informs her that all donors at that level will have their names inscribed in the black marble “Donors Wall” at the new Student Center.
 Thorstein Veblen, in the book that Carmela was holding earlier, wrote:

 In order to gain and hold the esteem of men, it is not sufficient merely to possess wealth or power.
 The wealth or power must be put in evidence, for esteem is awarded only on evidence.

 Carmela has always sought respect through displays of wealth (her house, car, jewelry, clothes).
 The inscription of the Soprano name in Columbia’s hallowed halls would be a new way of gaining esteem.
 Tony, however, is not impressed by Ross’ plan.
 He see the university administrators simply as “Morningside Heights gangsters” who are trying to extort his family.
-Tony reaches into his pocket for a much smaller sum that Carmela can donate to the school:
+Tony reaches into his pocket for a much smaller sum for Carmela to donate to the school: